DNS-OARC/dnsjit-lib-clickhouse/README.md

 # ClickHouse client for dnsjit (WIP)

-WORK-IN-PROGRESS - don't use :D
+WORK-IN-PROGRESS - don't use/fork etc :D it will all be rebased later on